EventStore/EventStore/docs/operations.md

 [108277,29,14:46:07.493,INF] Certificate chain verification successful.
 [108277,29,14:46:07.493,INF] All certificates successfully loaded.
 [108277,29,14:46:07.494,INF] The node's configuration was successfully reloaded
 ```

 ::: tip
 If there are any errors during loading certificates, the new configuration changes will not take effect.
 :::

-For example:- The server logs the following error when the node certificate is not available at the path specified in the EventStore configuration file.
+The server logs the following error when the node certificate is not available at the path specified in the EventStore configuration file.

 ```
 [108277,30,14:49:47.481,INF] Reloading the node's configuration since a request has been received on /admin/reloadconfig.
 [108277,29,14:49:47.488,INF] Loading the node's certificate(s) from file: "/home/ubuntu/links/node.crt"
 [108277,29,14:49:47.489,ERR] An error has occurred while reloading the configuration System.IO.FileNotFoundException: Could not find file '/home/ubuntu/links/node.key'.
 ```

 ### Step 4: Update the other nodes

-Now update the certificates on the other nodes
+Now update the certificates on the other nodes.

 ### Step 5: Monitor the cluster

 The connection between nodes in EventStoreDB reset every 10 minutes so the new configuration won’t take immediate effect.
-The user has this timeframe to update the certificates on all the nodes.
-It is advisable to monitor the cluster after this timeframe to make sure everything is working fine.
+Use this time to update the certificates on all of the nodes.
+It is advisable to monitor the cluster after this timeframe to make sure everything is working as expected.
-The EventStoreDB will log the certificate errors if the user is not able to reload the certificates in this timeframe on all the nodes.
+The EventStoreDB will log certificate errors if the certificates are not reloaded on all of the nodes before the connection resets.

 ```
 [108277,29,14:59:47.489,ERR] eventstoredb-node : A certificate chain could not be built to a trusted root authority.
 [108277,29,14:59:47.489,ERR] Client certificate validation error: "The certificate (CN=eventstoredb-node) provided by the client failed validation with the following error(s): RemoteCertificateChainErrors (PartialChain)"
 ```

 The above error indicates that there is some issue with the certificate because the reload process is not yet completed on all the nodes.
 The error can be safely ignored during the duration of the reloading certificate process, but the affected nodes will not be able to communicate with each other until the certificates have been updated on all the nodes.

 ::: warning
 It can take up to 10 minutes for certificate changes to take effect.
-Certificates should be updated within this window to avoid connection issues
+Certificates on all nodes should be updated within this window to avoid connection issues.
 :::